WebMole/crawler-benchmark/ReadMe.md

 ![Crawler-Benchmark](http://i.imgur.com/vHUkr9t.jpg)

 A Reference Framework for the Automated Exploration of Web Applications.
-Provides some general web features to let you test crawlers in a well defined environement.
+Provides some general web features to let you test crawlers in a well defined environment.

 ## Usage